tychota/blog/src/pages/2018-10-23-hunting-down-a-complex-text-input-on-ios/index.md

 ![debugging flow](./flow-debug.png)

-I had the strong intuition that the problem has to be in native side (since Android was working fine).
+I had the strong intuition that the problem has to be in the native side (since Android was working fine).

-_But it is still worth verifying this by doing some go and see_ in the code base using the debugger: indeed, that even a problem that is platform specific can have many root cause. **Until knowing what I'm looking for, it would be a waste to open the native IDE and look and the code randomly.** 🤡
+_But it is still worth verifying this by doing some go and see_ in the code base using the debugger: indeed, that even a problem that is platform specific can have many root causes. **Until knowing what I'm looking for, it would be a waste to open the native IDE and look and the code randomly.** 🤡

-Lets take closer look of our code !
+Let’s take a closer look of our code !
 Our component looks like this (simplified/redacted):

 ```jsx{19,27,36-44}{numberLines: true}
 import { TextInput } from "react-native";